Augie-Environmental-Studies/gardens/README.md

 # How to edit the website

-There are are two ways of editing the contents:
-(a) emailing soobinrho@gmail.com or (b) editing the website's source code.
+There are two ways of editing the contents: you can either (a) edit the website's source code or (b) email soobinrho@gmail.com

-If this is your first time on source-control websites such as GitHub, we recommed you to edit the contents just by emailing us.
+If this is your first time on source-control websites like GitHub, we recommend you to just email us.
-In the email, include as much detail as possible -- e.g. exactly which page and which lines to modify, add, or delete.
+In the email, please include as much detail as possible -- e.g. exactly which page and which lines to modify, add, or delete.